alijahnas/CKA-practice-exercises/logging-monitoring.md

 Doc: https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/

+Questions:
-Create an nginx pod with a liveness and a readiness probe for the port 80.
+- Create an nginx pod with a liveness and a readiness probe for the port 80.

 <details><summary>Solution</summary>
 <p>